Popular services

 One general partner is personally responsible for the debts in a limited partnership.
 The other partners are limited and are given limited liability for the debts.

 After deciding whether to have a general or limited partnership, you apply to the Registrar of Companies to get approval for the name.
 When the name gets approved, you register the partnership online, by hand or by post at the Registrar of Companies.
-You will need a solemn declaration of signature witness (a formal written statement signed by all the partners containing specific information about the partnership, for example, the sum each partner contributes) and a fee of EUR 120.
-The Registrar will issue a certificate of incorporation.
-Within 60 days, register the partnership at the Tax Department and Social Insurance Services.
-Each partner pays personal income tax for their profits.
+You will need a solemn declaration of signature witness (a formal written statement signed by all the partners containing specific information about the partnership, for example, the sum each partner contributes) and a fee of € 120.

-The Registrar of Companies has useful information and the details for registration of partnerships.
+The Registrar of Companies has useful information and details for the registration of partnerships.

 Sole Trader